-Report Recommendation Number Recommendation IESO 2023 Update to the OEB determine an alternative to an HDR availability de-rate in qualification based on further engagement with stakeholders.
-This design enhancement proposes to adjust an HDR resource's obligation and availability payments for the entire obligation period, including a retroactive adjustment, based on actual delivered capacity demonstrated during a capacity test, if the resource does not deliver to at least its cleared UCAP value.
+IESO had initially proposed a settlement charge that would incent HDR resources to make their capacity available during times of system need but has since pursued a new approach to determine an alternative to an HDR availability de-rate in gualification based on further engagement with stakeholders.
+This design enhancement proposes to adjust an HDR resource's obligation and availability payments for the entire obligation period, including a retroactive adjustment, based on actual delivered capacity demonstrated during a capacity test, if the resource does not deliver to at least its cleared Unforced Capacity (UCAP) value.
 Total availability payments received throughout the obligation period, including payments received prior to the test and performance assessment, would be included in the payment adjustment.
 This new proposal was developed based on stakeholder feedback that the IESO's previous approach would incent the wrong behaviour and utilized aspects of approaches to assess availability that are used in other jurisdictions that stakeholders suggested the IESO consider.

 The 2023 Capacity Auction market rules were amended in 2 parts.
 The first stream was approved and effective July 19, 2023.
 Stream 2 was approved and effective October 23, 2023.

-September 2, 2021 3-3 The IESO should immediately cease reimbursements to gas generators of carbon cost payments.
-The Real-Time Generation Cost Guarantee (RT- GCG) program ensures that non-quick start generators are available to meet reliability in real-time.
-The RT-GCG Program is not a full costrecovery program.
+Report Recommendation Number Recommendation IESO 2024 Update to the OEB September 2, 2021 3-3 The IESO should immediately cease reimbursements to gas generators of carbon cost payments.
+The Real-Time Generation Cost Guarantee (RT-GCG) program ensures that non-quick start generators are available to meet reliability in real-time.
+The RT-GCG Program is not a full cost-recovery program.
 The objective of the program is to provide eligible generators recovery of certain incremental fuel, operating, and maintenance costs incurred as a result of starting up and ramping to minimum loading point, to the extent those costs are not recovered through market revenues.
-Carbon costs are an additional operating cost incurred by generators during the start-up period and the IESO considers recovery of these costs to be consistent with the program's methodology, and appropriately reimbursed.
+Carbon costs are an additional operating cost incurred by generators during the start-up period and the IESO considers recovery of these costs to be consistent with the program's methodology, and appropriately reimbursed. enhanced competition between generators based on their all-in costs, including carbon costs.
+MRP will be in service by May 2025.
+September 2, 2021 3-4 If the IESO insists on reimbursement of carbon cost payments, they should develop a methodology that preserves the incentives of the carbon price.
+Any reimbursement should amount to a small percentage of the The Real-Time Generation Cost-Guarantee (RT-GCG) program's cost recovery methodology is designed to ensure eligible costs which can include carbon costs to be recovered by generators.
+This methodology takes into